Why the need?

 - A 3-day (2 nights) residential in Leamington

 - Training where we will cover everything from building your online presence using social media, blogging, vlogging, campaigning skills, interview preparation and media training, and presentation skills.

 - Site visits to media outlets

-- Media Matches – Each participant will be matched with journalists and media professionals to have informal conversations, act as a sounding board for ideas and to share expertise and ideas for media appearances
+- Media Matches – Each participant will be matched with journalists and media professionals if they wish, to have informal conversations, act as a sounding board for ideas and to share expertise and ideas for media appearances

 - Media opportunities – participants will be promoted to regional and national media outlets